aruna-x/weather-to-wear/README.md

 ## Todos

-- change services to classes
+- change services to classes (DONE)
 - convert controller responses in to API responses
   - include headers, lol.
 - write unit tests for services and both controllers
-- React FE (will replace templates)
+- React FE (will replace templates) -- use Material UI

 ## Extended features